opencv/opencv/modules/imgproc/doc/histograms.rst

         cvtColor(src, hsv, CV_BGR2HSV);

-        // let's quantize the hue to 30 levels
+        // Quantize the hue to 30 levels
         // and the saturation to 32 levels int hbins = 30, sbins = 32;
         int histSize[] = {hbins, sbins};